2024 College of Commissioner Science

 Why do Commissioners Need the College?

-The mission of the commissioner is to help the unit succeed and the way to accomplish this mission is through education and practical learning experiences.
+The mission of the Commissioner is to help the unit succeed and the way to accomplish this mission is through education and practical learning experiences.
 Just as every Scout deserves a trained leader, every unit deserves a trained commissioner!

-A trained commissioner is an effective commissioner.
+A trained Commissioner is an effective Commissioner.
 Nationally-created training and resources are being updated on a routine basis.
-Therefore, to stay up to date, commissioners should view continual learning as an important part of their entire scouting lives.
+Therefore, to stay up to date, Commissioners should view continual learning as an important part of their entire scouting lives.

-The college provides an in-depth knowledge of the essential aspects of the commissioner’s duties and responsibilities.
-The final result is a stronger and more knowledgeable commissioner corps serving units.
+The college provides an in-depth knowledge of the essential aspects of the Commissioner’s duties and responsibilities.
+The final result is a stronger and more knowledgeable Commissioner corps serving units.

 What opportunities does the College offer?

-See you on Saturday, November 2, 2024
+See you on Saturday, November 2, 2024.

 Track your College Program